 Families often use a combination of methods to cover the costs of care.
 It’s rarely just one source.
 They might pull from savings for the first few months while waiting for long-term care insurance to kick in, for example.
 As an agency owner, being familiar with these payment streams makes you a more valuable resource to your clients and a smarter business operator.
 When you understand how your clients pay, you can better manage your agency’s finances, especially when you need to get funding to cover payroll between payment cycles.
 Let’s break down the most common ways families pay for private pay home care.

-Using Savings and Personal Assets
+Paying with Savings and Personal Assets

 The most straightforward and common way families pay for home care is directly out of their own pockets.
 This is what “private pay” truly means—using private funds instead of government programs like Medicare.
 Families often use their savings, retirement accounts like a 401(k) or IRA, or other personal assets to cover the costs.
 For many, this is the quickest way to get care started without waiting for approvals from other organizations.